-SW Georgia Workers Disregard Injuries BY MICHAEL S. LOTTMAN in a bed in Phoebe Putney Memorial Hospital, surrounded by six plainly worried civil rights workers.
-Georgia's newest hot spot--"Bad Baker" County.
+SW Georgia Workers Disregard Injuries BY MICHAEL S. LOTTMAN ALBANY, Ga .-- Bobbie Lee Mathis lay in a bed in Phoebe Putney Memorial Hospital, surrounded by six plainly worried civil rights workers.
+The slight, 21-year-old Negro smiled as Georgia's newest hot spot--"Bad Baker" County.
 But his bravery didn't conceal his fear that his part in the civil rights movement may be at an end.
 "The doc's telling me I may have a ruptured spleen -- he can't be sure if it's completely split.
 If I get out, and get hit or get over-excited, it could burst," he said.
 "But I have no intention of not participating in more demonstrations.
-As soon as I get out of here, I'm going back to Mathis said he was hurt last week in the first civil rights demonstration in Newton, county seat of Baker County.
-"A couple of white guys ran across the street and belted me in the stomach.
-I didn't feel it until that night, in the mass meeting.
+As soon as I get out of here, I'm going back to Baker."
+Mathis said he was hurt last week in the first civil rights demonstration in Newton, county seat of Baker County.
+"A couple of white guys ran across the street and belted me in the stomach, I didn't feel it until that night, in the mass meeting.
 I got dizzy, and then I was here."
-But he said he would keep on demonstrating, no matter what: I've been in a lot of tight spots, and I've always made it.
-"This little thing isn't going to be the "I've been shook up a number of times.
+But he said he would keep on demonstrating, no matter what:

-end of me.
-"Before I quit the movement, whatever's Belt.

-wrong with my stomach's going tokillme.
-I believe in it that much."
-In a house on the other side of Albany, Charles Sherrod, 28, spoke of the beating that left his arm dangling uselessly at his time we demonstrated.
-Every time, the police were there ... every time."
+"I've been shook up a number of times.
+I've been in a lot of tight spots, and I've always made it.
+"This little thing isn't going to be the "Before I quit the movement, whatever's Belt. wrong with my stomach's going to kill me.
+I believe in it that much," In a house on the other side of Albany, Charles Sherrod, 28, spoke of the beating that left his arm dangling uselessly at his side: "Something like this happened every time we demonstrated.
+Every time, the police were there...every time."
 A white man shattered a wooden cane across Sherrod's elbow, he said, while city police, sheriff's men and county officials looked on.
 Sherrod, too, said he was going back to Baker County.

-In Newton, Negroes are trying foget the county to register voters every day, instead of the present once a month.
+In Newton, Negroes are trying to get the county to register voters every day, instead of the present once a month.
 The demonstrators say police have stood by and watched as they were attacked by white men.
 Newton Police Chief James Holt explained: